alialib/alia/docs/roadmap.md

 ### Declarative Calculation Management

-In recent years, for in-house development, alia has always been paired with a sister library ('CRADLE') that provides declarative calculation management and resource retrieval.
-In a nutshell, the idea is that just like your reactive UI code analyzes application state and declares the UI elements/logic that should exist for that state, your application can also analyze application data and declare what calculation results are relevant for that data.
+In recent years, for in-house development, alia has always been paired with a sister library that provides declarative calculation management and resource retrieval.
+In a nutshell, the idea is that just like your declarative UI code analyzes application state and declares the UI elements/logic that should exist for that state, your application can also analyze application data and declare what calculation results are relevant for that data.
 A 'declaration of a relevant calculation result' takes the form of a calculation tree with resources at the leaves.
 An example might be an image filtering application that declares 'I need the image at this URL, with a red eye filter applied, and then a sepia